 Make sure that the wired ethernet interface on the EE plugs into the LANforge port that has the MAC-VLANs configured on it.
 The peer LANforge endpoints should be on a network or interface connected to the wired side of your Wireless Access Point (AP).
 The EE and AP will act like a bridge, so the LANforge endpoints should be on the same subnet.

-Candela Technologies, Suite A, 2026 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)
+Candela Technologies, Suite 201, 2417 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)

 First, you must patch the 'mount' tool in the util-linux package to be able to bind to a local IP address.
 If you are using a kernel earlier than 2.6.23, apply the 'mount.patch' found in the LANforge-Extras package on the Downloads page and build as normal.
 If you are using a 2.6.23 or higher kernel, use the pre-patched nfs-utils-fc8-ct.tar.gz download from the same directory that contained the LANforge release.
-Save your old mount binaries aside and copy the new one into it's place.
-If you are using a pre-configured kernel from the Candela downloads page, it will already have the NFS related kernel patches applied.
+Save your old mount binaries aside and copy the new one into its place.
+If you are using a preconfigured kernel from the Candela downloads page, it will already have the NFS related kernel patches applied.
 If you want to compile your own kernel, get the candela-2.6.X.X.patch from the LANforge-Extras package and use it to patch your kernel.

 NOTE: There are some scripts to automate this.
 See the end of this section for details.
 Doing things manually will give you more flexibility, however.